google/skicka/README.md

        - Go to the [Google Developers Console](https://console.developers.google.com/) and select "Create Project".
-       - After the project is created, choose "APIs and Auth" from the menu on the right, and then choose "Credentials".
+       - After the project is created, choose "APIs and Auth" from the menu on the left, and then choose "Credentials".
 Select the "Create new Client Id" button and choose the "Installed Application" type.
 Select "Other" as the installed application type.
-Copy the text for "client id" and "client secret" to the corresponding entries in your `~/.skicka.config` file.
+       - Copy the text for "client id" and "client secret" to the corresponding entries in your `~/.skicka.config` file.
+       - Now, choose "Consent" and set the project name (e.g. to "skicka", and provide an email address).
+The specific name and email address you choose here doesn't matter; it's only necessary that they be set to something.
-       - Next, select "APIs" under "APIs and Auth" and enable the "Drive API" for this project.
+       - Finally, select "APIs" under "APIs and Auth" and enable the "Drive API" for this project.
    - Get an OAuth2 token: run `skicka ls /`; skicka will print a URL and ask for a token.
 Go to the URL in a